-Protester tosses egg at Australian prime minister
+Protester arrested for egg toss at Australia PM

-MELBOURNE (Reuters) - A 25-year-old woman threw an egg at Australian Prime Minister Scott Morrison’s head at an election campaign event on Tuesday and was arrested, New South Wales state police said.
+MELBOURNE (Reuters) - A 25-year-old woman threw an egg at Australian Prime Minister Scott Morrison on the campaign trail ahead of the country’s May 18 election, and was arrested, New South Wales state police said.

 Security guards swiftly pounced on the protester, who was wearing a beanie and casual clothes, and dragged her away.

-“Officers from the Murray River police district placed the woman under arrest after she allegedly threw an egg at the prime minister during a Country Women’s Association event at Albury Entertainment Centre,” the police statement said.
+“We have a female in custody in relation to an incident involving the prime minister this morning,” police inspector Scott Russell told reporters at a press conference in Albury, adding that inquiries were continuing.

-“The egg appears to have struck the prime minister on the head,” police said.
+Police did not disclose the protester’s name.

-They did not disclose the protester’s name.
+“The egg appears to have struck the prime minister on the head,” state police said in an earlier statement.

-Morrison rubbed his head briefly after the egg was tossed and then helped an elderly woman who was pushed to the floor in the scuffle, television images showed.
+Morrison rubbed his head briefly after being grazed by the egg, which did not break, and then helped an elderly woman who was pushed to the floor in the scuffle, television images showed.

 No injuries were reported, the police said.

-“We will stand up to thuggery whether it’s these cowardly activists who have no respect for anyone, or militant unionists standing over small businesses and their employees on work sites,” Morrison said in a message on his Twitter feed.
+“We will stand up to thuggery whether it’s these cowardly activists who have no respect for anyone, or militant unionists standing over small businesses and their employees on work sites,” Morrison tweeted after the incident.

 The incident occurred during a visit by the prime minister to Albury, a constituency in New South Wales, where an independent candidate is the bookmakers’ favorite as rural voters desert the government.